Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a record of 3-7 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.
+- Detroit has played as an underdog of +220 or more once this season and lost that game.

-- The Tigers have an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.
+- The Tigers have an implied victory probability of 31.2% according to the moneyline set by sportsbooks for this matchup.

-- Detroit's games have gone over the total in 32 of its 63 chances.
+- Games involving Detroit have gone over the total set by bookmakers in 33 of 64 chances this season.

-- The Tigers have an against the spread record of 3-6-0 in nine games with a line this season.
+- The Tigers are 4-6-0 against the spread in their 10 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!